-To contribute to World Sleep Day a few days back, I’d like to share one habit to cultivate on sleep to have a better life.
+To contribute to World Sleep Day, I’d like to share one habit to cultivate on sleep to have a better life.

 If until now you still think sleep is for the weak.
 Read this, this, and this.
 Or go to google and find thousands of articles that you don’t actually need because you know you need sleep.
 Don’t waste your time.